MiguelMarcelino/SureThing_Core_Data/README.md

 For a evidence type field, which is a string, we represent the absence of evidence using the "".

 Reference: <https://itnext.io/protobuf-and-null-support-1908a15311b6>

+## Evidence

+The data entities contain a field for evidence of *Any* type.
+It is up to the applications to define new data definitions for specific types of evidence, and then, utility code to help with evidence data collection, evidence data summarization/fingerprinting, and evidence data verification and comparison, to check similarity between the presented and the expected evidence.

+In code organization, we need repositories with the following naming conventions:

+- `SureThing_EVIDENCE_Data` for defining evidence types
+- `Surething_EVIDENCE_Util` for implementing auxiliary procedures that can be used by applications relying on evidence.